🧬

 Unique facts and fascinating details

-• The Havanese is the national dog of Cuba.
+• The Havanese is the only dog breed native to Cuba.

-• Despite their long hair, they are considered a low-shedding breed.
+• Despite their long, luxurious hair, they are considered a low-shedding breed.

 • They were once known as the 'Havana Silk Dog' due to the texture of their coat.